 Table 4 Model fit statistics for the Cholesky decomposition and a two-factor common pathway model of the big five personality traits and subjective well-being pathway model.
 Results of model fitting for this approach are also seen in Table 4.
 The pattern was very similar to that seen in the prior model fitting.
 Again, there was no evidence for quantitative gender effects or shared environment effects.
 Model 3 was the best-fit model.
 The single latent personality factor had strong positive loadings on Extraversion, followed by Agreeableness and Openness, and a weaker negative loading on Neuroticism.
-The model contained genetic and environmental influences specific to each personality factor and SWB were high, estimated at .84 and .75, respectively.
-We reparameterized this model (i.e., as a bivariate Cholesky model) to directly calculate the percent of genetic factor versus unique to SWB that is shared with the single common personality genetic factor versus unique to SWB.
+The model contained genetic and environmental influences specific to each personality dimension.
+The genetic and environmental correlations between the latent personality factor and SWB were high, estimated at .84 and .75, respectively.
+We reparameterized this model (i.e., as a bivariate Cholesky model) to directly calculate the percent of genetic and environmental effects of SWB that is shared with the single common personality genetic factor versus unique to SWB.
 Of the total heritability of SWB (i.e., 72 %), 70 % was shared with personality and 30 % was unique to SWB.
 Individual-specific environmental effects accounted for 28 % of the variance in SWB, of which 57 % was shared with personality traits and 43 % was unique to SWB.